 “Grey rocking requires a disconnect from your emotions and feelings,” Biros explains.
 “So it’s possible to experience symptoms of dissociation or complete disconnect from your own feelings and emotions.”

-You may find it helpful to talk to a therapist if:
+You may find it helpful to talk with a therapist if:

 - you begin having trouble connecting with people who are important to you